romish-maker/romish-maker/README.md

 ![](https://komarev.com/ghpvc/?username=VladKalachev)

-## I'm a FrontEnd Developer, and Teacher
+## I'm a FrontEnd Developer
 - 💪 I like to write code
 - 🎉 I love to paint and play the guitar
 - 🥅 I am constantly learning new things
-- 🤹🏽 I like to shoot videos for youtube
+- 🤹🏽 I like to solve problem in codewars / learn english

 ### Connect with me: